ehForwarderBot/ehForwarderBot/docs/profile.rst

 has different data files, so that they can run on their own.

-Profiles are, by default, specific to users.
-This means, two users can have profiles in the same name but operates in isolation.

 The default profile name is called ``default``.
 To switch to a different profile, specify the profile name in ``--profile`` flag while starting